 If you are renting an apartment by yourself, you will need to get an internet contract under your name.
 Depending on the cables installed in your building and the provider you choose, the process can last a few days or weeks.
 I’ve met people who have had to wait up to 6 weeks to get an internet connection at home.

-If you are looking for the best internet providers in Germany, make sure to read our article.
+If you are looking for the best internet providers in Germany, make sure to read our guide.